gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 		T object, Constructor<T> constructor, Object[] parameterValues, Class<?>... groups);

 TODO: Add these methods to the listing in section 4.1

+DISCUSSION: Would a separate interface `MethodValidator` make sense?
+I personally don't think so, but maybe there are arguments for that.

 ### Methods for method level validation (to become 4.1.2) <a id="mfm"/>